annyadahmani/DH150-ANNYADAHMANI/assignment04/README.md

 ## Step 4 and 5: Interview guide and conducting the research

-The script to my interview can be accessed here.
+The script to my interview can be accessed <a href="https://docs.google.com/document/d/14nelk5IG_N8bFOPFEXujmwt5eAx64o8CiMdrwMmW1CQ/edit?usp=sharing">here</a>.

-The recording of my interview can be accessed here.
+The recording of my interview can be accessed <a href="https://drive.google.com/file/d/18zgEP4FeNuBs-co4fCaJc8F-pibT9dBL/view?usp=sharing">here</a>.

 The transcription of my interview can be accessed here.